dltj/dltj-blog/content/2022-12-15-issue-93-ai-chat.md

 post=', The Intercept, 8-Dec-2022'
 %}

-When public access to GPT-3 was unveiled last year, it didn't take long for {% include robustlink.html href="https://www.vox.com/future-perfect/22672414/ai-artificial-intelligence-gpt-3-bias-muslim" versionurl="https://web.archive.org/web/20221215025730/https://www.vox.com/future-perfect/22672414/ai-artificial-intelligence-gpt-3-bias-muslim" versiondate="2022-12-14" title="AI’s Islamophobia problem:  GPT-3 is a smart and poetic AI.
-It also says terrible things about Muslims | Vox" anchor="people to call out the inherent bias in its responses" %}.
+When public access to GPT-3 was unveiled last year, it didn't take long for {{ robustlink(href="https://www.vox.com/future-perfect/22672414/ai-artificial-intelligence-gpt-3-bias-muslim", versionurl="https://web.archive.org/web/20221215025730/https://www.vox.com/future-perfect/22672414/ai-artificial-intelligence-gpt-3-bias-muslim", versiondate="2022-12-14", title="AI’s Islamophobia problem:  GPT-3 is a smart and poetic AI.
+It also says terrible things about Muslims | Vox", anchor="people to call out the inherent bias in its responses") }}.
 OpenAI attempted to counteract that bias with the RLHF training, but the underlying bias is still there.
 Depending on how the question is asked, you get the same awful answers.